polarityio/servicenow/README.md

 ### Password
 The password for the provided username you want the integration to authenticate as.

+### Search By String
+This will toggle whether or not to search the ServiceNow's Asset Table with strings found in your channels.

 ### Search Field for Asset Lookups
 A comma separated list of fields to search domains and IPs by in ServiceNow's Asset Table.
 Default is dns_domain, sys_domain_path, ip_address.